hohuqu/Quandela_Remote_Group_Quantumaniacs_Quantum/README.md

 * [Quandela Challenge](https://github.com/iQuHACK/2024_Quandela_Remote)

 ## Solution
-We implemented the controlled-NOT gate and Toffoli gate in our solution, drawing inspiration from the research paper titled "Efficient Toffoli gates using qudits" [1].
+We initiated our exploration by constructing a quantum circuit using the Perceval library for quantum computing.
+Our primary focus was implementing a Toffoli-sign gate within the realm of deterministic polarization-encoded qubits, drawing inspiration from the insights presented in the research paper "Efficient Toffoli gates using qudits" [2].
+In addition, we delved into the intricacies of non-deterministic post-selection and the beamsplitter test [3].
+Our comprehensive solution encompassed the incorporation of Hadamard gates, beamsplitters, and post-selection [4].
+To evaluate the performance and fidelity of our approach, we subjected it to analysis using the Perceval algorithm.

+Expanding our horizons into quantum optics [5], we assessed second-order correlation function (g2) values.
+This exploration allowed us to calculate the entanglement parameter (S) across various input states, providing a nuanced understanding of our quantum system's behavior.

 ## Instructions